douglascraigschmidt/LiveLessons/WebMVC/README.md

 Here's an overview of what's currently included in these examples:

 . ex1 - This example shows how WebMVC can be used to send and receive
-        HTTP GET requests via Java parallel streams programming.
+        HTTP GET requests via the Java parallel streams framework, the completable futures framework, and Java structured concurrency frameworks.
 These requests are mapped to methods that determine the primality of large Integer objects.

 . ex2 - This example shows the use of Spring WebMVC to apply Java
         sequential and parallel streams to process entries in a